-Many HR software sales processes are highly focused on the features, functions, and looking at performance and execution of a particular action or activity.
+Many HR software sales processes are highly focused on the features and functions and look at the performance and execution of a particular action or activity.
 Competitors line up in a beauty pageant, and features and functions are compared, “Yours does that, and so does mine, but mine does this, and yours doesn’t.”
-Sometimes buyers make lists of desired features and functions, and if a HR software solutions provider doesn’t have one or more of those items, they cut them before the next round.
+Sometimes buyers make lists of desired features and functions, and if an HR software solutions provider doesn’t have one or more of those items, they cut them before the next round.

 In talent acquisition, fruition is improving the quality of hire.
 A quality hire can be defined as an employee who stays on the job longer and achieves greater productivity than the average similar employee.
 Quality hires produce a real, tangible impact on your bottom line.

 How do you make quality hires?
 You start with a quality candidate.
 Not all candidates have the same probability of becoming a quality hire.
 You stand a better chance of getting a quality hire when the candidate has at least some of the same characteristics, attributes, and traits of your proven quality hires.

 If you hire hourly employees, you may get a lot of candidates to evaluate.
 Likely more than any human being can properly analyze.
 A machine learning system can greatly assist in the process.